• Skip to Content

 Application Procedure

-For detailed and most current information, see Nursing Enrollment available at http://www.evc.edu/academics/divisions-departments/nursing-allied-health/associate-degree-in-nursing-program/requirements-to-enter-and-complete-the-nursing-program.
+For detailed and most current information, see Associate Degree in Nursing Program at https://www.evc.edu/programs-academics/academic-resources/nursing-allied-health/associate-degree-nursing-program.

-1. Nursing Program online applications and instructions will be available during the October application cycle at http://www.evc.edu/academics/divisions-departments/nursing-allied-health/associate-degree-in-nursing-program/generic-nursing-program-application.
+1. Nursing Program online applications and instructions will be available on the nursing webpage during the October application cycle.

 2. The application period is during the month of October, for enrollment in the following academic year.
 Once selection is determined, the student will be assigned to begin nursing coursework in either the Fall or Spring semester.
 In order to apply to the nursing program, the student must have completed the prerequisite courses.